theleveragedguess/algorist/part_1/chapter_3/README.md

 ## Binary Search Trees

-_Binary search_ requires that we have fast access to _two elements_--specifically the median elements above and below the given node.
+_Binary search_ requires that we have fast access to _two elements_— specifically the median elements above and below the given node.

-A _binary search tree_ labels each node in a binary tree with a single key such that for any node labeled $x$, all nodes in the left subtree of $x$ have keys < $x$ while all nodes in the right subtree of $x$ have keys > $x$.
+A _binary search tree_ labels each node in a binary tree with a single key such that for any node labeled $x$, all nodes in the left subtree of $x$ have keys $< x$ while all nodes in the right subtree of $x$ have keys $> x$.

 ```c
 typedef struct tree {